zthewriter/bench/Foundations Project Preparation/what_is_foundations.md

 So, you need to identify who from Wizeline is on the project, and also you need to identify who is working with the client.
 For example, who are the stakeholders that are going to be there (as in present throughout the project).

 ### During
-- Document everything that csn br documented:
+- Document everything that can be documented:
   - Notes
   - Daily Recaps
   - Daily Wrap-Ups